Prussia: Population

 In 1871, Prussia's population numbered 24.69 million, accounting for 60% of the German Empire's population.
 The population grew rapidly from 45 million in 1880 to 56 million in 1900, thanks to declining mortality, even as birth rates declined.
-About 6 million Germans, primarily young families migrated to the United States, especially the mid-western farming regions.
+About 6 million Germans, primarily young families, migrated to the United States, especially the mid-western farming regions.
 Their place in agriculture was often taken by young Polish farm workers.
 In addition, large numbers of Polish miners moved to Upper Silesia and many Germans and Poles moved to industrial jobs in the fast-growing cities especially in the Rhineland and Westphalia.
 In 1910, the population had increased to 40.17 million (62% of the Empire's population).
 In 1914, Prussia had an area of 354,490 km2.
-In May 1939 Prussia had an area of 297,007 km2 and a population of 41,915,040 inhabitants.
+In May 1939, Prussia had an area of 297,007 km2 and a population of 41,915,040 inhabitants.

+Ethnicity

+Apart from ethnic Germans the country was inhabited also by ethnolinguistic minorities such as Poles (including Kashubs in West Prussia and Mazurs in East Prussia), Prussian Lithuanians (in East Prussia), Sorbs (in Lusatia), Czechs and Moravians (in Silesia), Danes (in Schleswig), Jews, Frisians, Dutch, Walloons, Russians (in Wojnowo), French, Italians, Hungarians and others.